xsynaptic/sass-named-colors/readme.md

 # SASS NAMED COLORS

 A Sass micro-library featuring a standardized list of 1,500+ named colors.
-No need to puzzle out hex values; just use `k-color(emerald)`, `k-color(monsoon)`, `k-colour(cloud)`, and so on.
+No need to puzzle out hex values; just use `k-color(emerald)`, `k-color(monsoon)`, `k-color(cloud)`, and so on.
 Also features aliased functions and variable names for those who prefer to work with colo**u**rs ;)

 Original list of colors compiled by [Chirag Mehta](http://chir.ag/projects/name-that-color/) and converted to Sass by [James Pearson](https://github.com/FearMediocrity/sass-color-palettes).
 Additional credit is due to Erskine Design for the article [Friendlier colour names with Sass maps](http://erskinedesign.com/blog/friendlier-colour-names-sass-maps/).
-This project expands on their work by providing a bit of syntactic sugar as well as a Bower package.
+This project expands on their work by providing a bit of syntactic sugar as well as npm and Bower packages.

 [Read the announcement post on my blog](http://synapticism.com/dev/a-sass-micro-library-for-working-with-named-colours/).